This module will allow you to access and start working on Milo.

 This isn’t particularly useful unless the organisation you are looking for happens to be right at the start of the alphabet, so let’s try creating a more specific view.

 Creating a view

-If you want to, you can add other filters, for example all charities within a particular postcode area, or all charities with names beginning with the letter Z. But for now we’ll keep it simple.
+If you want to, you can add other filters, for example all charities within a particular postcode area, or all charities with names beginning with the letter Z.

 Each user will want to access different parts of the system on a day-to-day basis, so it’s possible to change the object tabs on your local display.